KemenyStudio/sora-video-generator/README.md

 - Your prompt controls the action and camera movement
 - High-quality resizing maintains image quality

+### ⚠️ Content Policy Requirements
+**OpenAI strictly prohibits reference images containing:**
+- Identifiable faces or people
+- Images where faces are clearly visible
+- Personal photos of individuals

+**Allowed reference images:**
+- Landscapes and environments
+- Objects and products
+- Animals and nature
+- Abstract patterns and textures
+- Architectural elements
+- Scenes with people where faces are not visible or identifiable

+**Violation consequences:**
+- Your generation will fail with a content policy error
+- Repeated violations may result in API access restrictions
+- Always review OpenAI's usage policies before uploading references

 ---

 ## 🎬 Video Continuity & Long-Form Content